Anglia Ruskin Medicine Interview Tips

 2. Know your personal statement well

-Although it may not be explicitly asked about, your personal statement can provide a good starting point for your answers in supplying evidence to claims as well as raising personal examples.
+Even if your personal statement is not explicitly asked about, it can also provide a good starting point for your answers in supplying evidence to claims as well as raising personal examples.

 For example, you may be asked what the attributes of a good team leader are.
 In addition to stating some skills and qualities such as, say, clear communication and effective listening, you may also want to explain how you have demonstrated these traits, and you may have already done so previously in your personal statement.